 Our experienced moving and cartage death benefit lawyers can help the worker’s surviving family members by determining whether or not a third-party wrongful death lawsuit is warranted.
 The Occupational Safety and Health Administration (OSHA) has established standards to address the various safety issues facing New Jersey workers, day laborers, and blue-collar employees, all of whom have the greatest exposure to life-threatening hazards while on the job.

 Death Benefits following Fatal Moving-related Injuries

 Every New Jersey employer has the responsibility to ensure that its employees have the safest possible environment in which to do their jobs.
 State and federal occupational safety regulations require employers to maintain proper safety precautions for the type of work being done.
-Even so, it is not unusual for furniture moving and cartage workers to experience greater than normal risk of injury or death due to the heavy lifting requirements involved in doing their jobs.
+Even so, it is not unusual for furniture movers and cartage company employees to experience a greater than normal risk of injury or death due to the heavy lifting requirements involved in doing their jobs.

 Lifting heavy items, such as furniture, bulky household items and large appliances is easily a primary cause of accidental injury.
 A study conducted by Bureau of Labor Statistics showed that more than one-third of heavy lifting injuries resulted in, at best, missed workdays.
 At worst, overexertion can lead to a fatal heart attack or possible life-threatening stroke.
 Slip-and-fall accidents, which can happen anytime, also have the potential for fatal consequences.